lukawarren/Lorien-Legacies/README.md

 * /regiveLegacies - gives a player new legacies (and takes away the old ones)
 * /giveLegacy <legacy> - gives player a legacy
 * /legacyLevels <legacy> - displays levels for legacy
+* /maxLegacyLevels - maxes out levels of all current legacies

 ## Project roadmap